 The Apurímac River rafting adventure may well be one of the best rafting routes on this planet.
 Launch your vessel into the Apurimac Canyon, which is just shy of 9,900 feet in depth.
 Bump downhill over rapids that range from a gentle Class I to a cling-on-for-dear-life Class IV.
 The route takes three days and two nights to complete, and there are several beaches and sand bars along the way that are well-suited to overnight camping.
 The rugged scenery is also a treat.

-Want to arrange for some adventure during your customized trip to Peru?
+Looking for the best of white water rafting in Peru?
 Try the Urubamba River, where you can go on a one or two-day whitewater rafting expedition bouncing your way down Class II, III and IV rapids of Chuquicahuana and Cusipata.
 The Urubamba River is separated into two sections: the upper part flows south of Cusco, while the lower Urubamba is located north of Cusco.
 While the lower portion of Urubamba can be rafted, we think it’s best avoided as polluting and contamination can be a problem here.

 Choose a rafting experience to suit you and your traveling companions on the Colca River.
 This amazing waterway flows through the breathtaking Colca Canyon, which is among the deepest canyons in the world.
 A rafting trip here can last anywhere between one and nine days, taking in rapids up to and including a heart-pounding monster Class Vs. The canyons sheer sides, which thrust up dramatically out of the water, provide jaw-dropping views en route.